 The United States Food and Drug Administration (FDA) issued a safety alert for the long-term use of IVC filters in 2010.
 This alert was updated in 2014 and warns of a link between the long-term use of retrievable filters and their fracture or failure.

 Other risks of IVC filters include filter embolization—when pieces of the filter break away and travel to other areas of the body—and IVC perforation that happens after embolization and can damage internal organs.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

 What is the FDA 510(k) Program?